| S (continued) |

 - the comical sequence in which Steamboat Bill Jr.

-(Buster Keaton) tries on hats and his personality changes into
+(Buster Keaton) tried on hats and his personality changed into

 a new character with each one